 4. Seated Dumbbell Shoulder Press

-Grab a pair of dumbbells using a normal, overhand grip and sit down on a seated utility bench (i.e. a bench with a vertical backrest).
+Grab a pair of dumbbells using a normal, overhand grip and sit down on an upright weight bench (i.e. a bench with a vertical backrest).

 Stand the dumbbells on your thighs, and slide your rear all the way to the backrest.
 Create a slight arch in your back, making sure that both your lower and upper back maintain contact with the backrest.